 Having arrived in Leith, and needing to support himself, Sackhouse began to put on aquatic exhibitions, advertised by means of hand-bills.
 He could hit a ship’s biscuit bobbing on the waves with his sealer’s spear from thirty yards, and hoist his kayak over a floating timber with his paddle.
 These displays were enormously popular.
 Men and boys clambered on to the roofs of houses along the harbour, or monkeyed up the rigging of ships, and women in elegant dresses put out into the harbour in little boats, which from time to time had to pick up half-drowned spectators pitched into the sea by the jostling on the pier.
 Strangers approached an increasingly exasperated Captain Newton on his ship where it was moored in the harbour, and even at his home, for a sight of the renowned John Sackhouse.He was prodigiously strong, and one afternoon in September 1816 he outpaced a six-oared whaleboat in a race from the harbour round the island of Inchkeith in the Firth of Forth, completing the ten-mile course in a mere sixteen minutes.
 Afterwards his craft was put on public show at the wet dock, along with Inuit artefacts: two sea-unicorn’s horns, the skulls of a sea-horse and bear, the ear of a whale, the preserved skin of black eagle.
 Sackhouse then demonstrated his kayaking skills for nearly an hour, astonishing the spectators by turning turtle, and then righting himself again, a technique essential for survival in his native waters.
 A reporter for The Bury and Norwich Post observed rather lyrically that the manoeuvre would have enabled Sackhouse to “preserve himself, like a sea fowl, amidst the most tempestuous weather.”

 He cut a curious figure in his jacket and trousers of undressed seal skins, with only his face and hands exposed to the waters sloshing around him.
-His kayak, which was 15 feet long, and weighed only 16lbs, was also made entirely of seal skins.
+His kayak, which was fifteen feet long, and weighed only sixteen pounds, was also made entirely of seal skins.
 It was pointed at both ends, and a newspaper reporter observed that it was “like one of the small boats on the Thames, commonly called funnies.”
 The skins around the opening through which Sackhouse seated himself were fastened to his body with a belt made of a whale’s entrails, and, as another reporter pointed out, thanks to this draw-string, which was “like the mouth of a purse”, he could not fall out.

 In the winter of 1817 a chance encounter with the artist Alexander Nasmyth took Sackhouse from Leith to Edinburgh.
 Nasmyth taught his protégé to draw, and he painted him dressed in thick oil skins and clutching a harpoon.
 Being powerfully connected, Nasmyth was able to recommend Sackhouse to the Royal Society of Edinburgh and subsequently to the Admiralty Board in London as an interpreter.
 And it was in the course of preparations for the 1818 expedition that the events with which we began—the display in the Royal Dockyard at Deptford—took place.